-Now there is an increase trend towards orphan drug developments worldwide and many other regulatory authorities are working on, coming back with new frameworks in order to establish a great support to orphan drug developments in rare diseases.
+Now there is an increasing trend towards orphan drug developments worldwide and many other regulatory authorities are working on, coming back with new frameworks in order to establish great support to orphan drug developments in rare diseases.

-In previous article series we have discussed regulatory benefits in US, Europe, Japan and Australia, now in this article we will be looking through the regulatory aspects and new regulatory changes in orphan drugs for rare diseases in China, India, Russia and South Korea.
+In the previous article series, we have discussed regulatory benefits in US, Europe, Japan, and Australia, now in this article, we will be looking through the regulatory aspects and new regulatory changes in orphan drugs for rare diseases in China, India, Russia, and South Korea.

 Check out the second article is this series Rare Diseases: Regulatory Incentives for Development of Orphan Drugs – Japan & Australia